sbpy100/Quiz_Recomendation_system/README.md

 # Personalized Student Recommendations for Quiz Preparation
-- Overview
+## Overview
-This Python-based solution analyzes quiz performance data and generates personalized recommendations to help students improve their preparation for exams.
-The system processes both historical and current quiz data, highlights weaknesses, and provides actionable steps for improvement.
+This project provides a Python-based solution to analyze quiz performance and generate personalized recommendations for students to improve their preparation.
+By processing historical and current quiz data, this system helps identify areas of strength and weakness, offering actionable steps for improvement.

-# Project Structure
+## Project Structure
-` Data Preprocessing: Data cleaning and transformation.
+1 Data Preprocessing: Clean and transform the raw data.
-Performance Analysis: Aggregating scores and accuracy for performance metrics.
+2.Performance Analysis: Aggregate performance data to derive meaningful metrics.
-Clustering: Grouping data using K-Means to identify patterns.
+3.Clustering: Group data using K-Means clustering.
-Weakness and Strength Analysis: Identifying weak and strong topics.
+4.Weakness and Strength Analysis: Identify areas of improvement and strengths.
-Recommendation Generation: Proposing topics to focus on based on weaknesses.
+5.Recommendation Generation: Provide personalized suggestions based on weaknesses.
-Visualization: Radar chart to visualize student performance.
-Setup Instructions
+6.Visualization: Visual representation of student performance through radar charts.
 Prerequisites
-To run the solution, ensure you have Python installed, along with the following dependencies:
+To run this project, ensure that you have the following installed:

-bash
+Python (preferably version 3.7 or higher)
+Required Packages: Use the following command to install the necessary libraries: bash
 Copy
 Edit
-pip install pandas numpy scikit-learn matplotlib seaborn Data Files history.csv: Historical quiz performance data. current.csv: Latest quiz performance data.
+pip install pandas numpy scikit-learn matplotlib seaborn
+Datasets: Ensure you have the following CSV files: history.csv: Historical quiz performance data. current.csv: Most recent quiz performance data.
-Make sure these files are in the same directory as the script.
+Data Files
+1. history.csv
+Contains historical quiz data, including the last 5 quizzes for each user, such as:

+User ID
+Quiz ID
+Topic
+Score
+Accuracy
+2. current.csv
+Contains the most recent quiz performance data, including:

+User ID
+Quiz ID
+Topic
+Correct Answers
+Total Questions
 Steps Used in the Code
 1. Data Preprocessing
-The preprocess_data function cleans and prepares the data for further analysis.
+The preprocess_data function is used to clean and prepare the data for analysis.

-ID Cleaning:
-Strips whitespaces and converts Quiz ID and User ID to lowercase.
+ID Cleaning: Removes extra spaces and converts both Quiz ID and User ID to lowercase.
-Topic Cleaning:
-Converts Quiz Topic or Topic to lowercase.
-Splits concatenated topics (separated by "and") into individual topics.
-Maps each unique topic to a numerical index (Topic_index).
+Topic Cleaning: Converts topics to lowercase and splits concatenated topics into separate values.
-Score and Accuracy Conversion:
-Converts percentage values (e.g., '85%') to numeric format by removing the '%' sign.
+Score & Accuracy Conversion: Converts percentages (e.g., "80%") to numeric values for Score and Accuracy.
-Handling Missing Data:
-Drops rows where Score or Accuracy is missing. python
+Missing Data Handling: Removes rows with missing Score or Accuracy.
+Example Code:
+python
 Copy
 Edit